-Add 1 tbsp of olive oil to the pan and adjust the heat to medium/low.
+- Add 1 tablespoon of olive oil to the pan and adjust the heat to medium/low.
 Add the carrot, celery and onion and stir occasionally with a wooden spoon for around 10 minutes until the veg is soft and the onions are translucent but not brown.

-Add the sausage meat back to the pan and add the garlic for 1 minute then add the wine.
-Stir the mixture for 1 minute then add the tinned tomatoes and 200ml of water.
-Add a good pinch of pepper and the sprig of rosemary.
+- Add the sausage meat back to the pan and add the garlic for 1 minute then add the wine.
+Stir the mixture for 1 minute then add the canned tomatoes and water.
+Add a good pinch of pepper, the fennel seeds and the sprig of rosemary.

-Let the ragu simmer for 45-50 minutes, stirring occasionally.
-You may need to add another 100ml of water half way through if it starts to reduce too much.
+- Let the ragu simmer for 45-50 minutes, stirring occasionally.
+You may need to add another splash of water half way through if it starts to reduce too much.

 - Once the ragu is ready turn it down to the lowest heat possible and bring a pot of salty water to a boil.
 Add the pici pasta and cook according to packet instructions, once cooked remove the pasta from the water using a spaghetti spoon into the ragu.
 Toss the pasta through the ragu then serve in large bowls.
 Serve with grated parmesan.